nitad54448/yappari-5-1/README.md

   <summary>Changes</summary>

 ## Changes
+   - July 26, 2025 : Minor cosmetics in window size to fit with common screens.
+Release 5.1.83.2.
    - July 1, 2025 : Minor cosmetics in DRT_search graphics.
 Release 5.1.83.1.
    - June 22, 2025 : A new UI with scalable graphics.
 Release 5.1.83.
    - March 14, 2025 : A new export function from the graphs is implementad.
 Release 5.1.82.5.